uol-makito/CSCK541.EMA.GroupB/README.md

 ## Tests

-This code ran a basic set of manual unit and intergrated tests.
+This code ran a basic set of manual unit and intergrated tests based on the following features.

 ```bash
 Our server has three modes: